rafaalpizar/ssdp-fake-roku/README.md

 ## Versions

-There are only python version.
+There are only python version, it was updated to work with Python3.

 This repo is a fork where the perl version was removed, if you need the perl one, please go to https://github.com/GrahamCobb/ssdp-fake